MicrosoftEdge/JSBrowser/README.md

 ### Other functionality
 The progress indicator, as well as the settings and favorites menus, leverage [CSS transitions](http://www.w3.org/TR/css3-transitions/) for animation.
 With the former menu, the temporary web data is cleared using the [clearTemporaryWebDataAsync()](https://msdn.microsoft.com/en-us/library/windows/apps/dn764996.aspx) method.
 With the latter menu, the list of favorites is stored on a [JSON](https://en.wikipedia.org/wiki/JSON) file in the root folder of the [roaming app data store](https://msdn.microsoft.com/en-us/library/windows/apps/windows.storage.applicationdata.roamingfolder.aspx).

-## What’s next
-This was just a glimpse of what is capable with the web platform on Windows 10.
-With the WebView control, we were able to create a simple and intuitive browser using primarily JavaScript.
-Still, there are plenty of additional features we could build on top of this project, such as right-click, inking, theming, or even tabs.
-We can also refactor the core implementation to leverage [transpilers](https://en.wikipedia.org/wiki/Source-to-source_compiler) and fill the ES2015 feature gaps.
-Our team had a lot of fun building this browser.
-[Reach out to us](https://twitter.com/MSEdgeDev) on Twitter, submit [issues](https://github.com/MicrosoftEdge/JSBrowser/issues/new), or if you have a killer feature you are interested in, send us a [pull request](https://github.com/MicrosoftEdge/JSBrowser/pulls).
-We would love to hear any feedback you have on this browser or the web platform in general!

 ## Citations
 The JSBrowser logo is based on [trees by Nicholas Menghini](https://thenounproject.com/term/trees/65621/) from the Noun Project.